davidbates99/Election_Analysis/README.md

 # Election Analysis
 ## Project Overview
-Hired on to assist the Colorado Board of Directors in the auditing process of the tabulated votes in a Congressional precinct election.
+Independently hired to assist the Colorado Board of Directors in the auditing process of the tabulated votes in a Congressional precinct election.
 The vital data to obtain:
 1. Total number of votes cast
 2. Complete list of candidates who received votes
 3. Total number of votes each candidate received